SandSnip3r/PatheryEnv/README.md

 ## Installation

-To install your new environment, run the following commands:
+To install this environment, run the following commands:

 ```{shell}
 cd pathery_env